7 Amazing Utah Hot Springs [Complete Guide]

 7. Crystal Hot Springs, Honeyville Utah

+The last Utah hot spring on our list to explore is Crystal Hot springs.
 This is a nice place to stop if you are either driving to Idaho or back from Idaho.
-These hot springs are maintained so there is a entrance fee that you must pay in order to soak in them.
+These hot springs are maintained so there is an entrance fee that you must pay in order to soak in them.
 For us, these remind us a little of Lava Hot Springs that are found in Idaho.
 This is a great place to go as a large group or family because there is so much room!
 For more information, you can visit their site.

 We hope you enjoyed this article and have put several (if not all) of these onto your bucket list!
 Let us know which ones are your favorite!
 Bonus points if you share with us some hot springs that we have not yet discovered yet!